-Legal Notice:

-This document/communication may contain "Research" as defined under MiFID II unbundling rules; any such Research is intended either (i) for those firms who are in scope of the MiFID II unbundling rules and have signed up to a BNP Paribas Global.
-Markets Research package, or (ii) for firms that are out of scope of the MiFID II unbundling rules and therefore are not required to pay for Research under MiFID II.
-Please note that it is your firm's responsibility to ensure that you do not view or use any Research in this document if your firm has not signed up to a BNP Paribas Global Markets Research package, on the MiFID II.
-Defines that are out of scope of the MiFID II unbundling rules and therefore are not required to pay for Research under, unless your firm is out of scope of the MiFID II unbundling rules.
-Please are that it is your firm is ont of scope of the MiFID II unbundling rules.
+Legal Notice: This document/communication may contain "Research" as defined under MiFID II unbundling rules; any such Research is intended either (i) for those firms who are in scope of the MiFID II unbundling rules and have signed up to a BNP Paribas Global Markets Research package, or (ii) for firms that are out of scope of the MiFID II unbundling rules and therefore are not required to pay for Research MiFID II.
+Please note that it is your firm's responsibility to ensure that you do not view or use any Research in this document if your firm has not signed up to a BNP Paribas Global Markets Research package, unless your firm is out of scope of the MiFID II unbundling rules.
 This document may also be regarded as a minor non-monetary benefit (MNMB) and it is your firm's responsibility to consider its own regulatory obligations in relation to inducements and accepting MNMBs.

 This document is CONFIDENTIAL AND FOR DISCUSSION PURPOSES ONLY; it constitutes a marketing communication and has been prepared by a Sales and Marketing function within BNP Paribas and/or its subsidiaries or affiliates (collectively "we" or "BNP Paribas").
-As a confidential document it is submitted to selected recipients only and it may not be made available (in whole or in part) to any other person without BNP Paribas' written consent.
-This document is not a recommendation to engage in any action, does not constitute or form any part of any offer to selected recipients and for its or any part of it nor the fact of its distribution form the basis of, or be relied on in connection with, any contract or investment decision.
+As a confidential document it is submitted to selected recipients only and it may not be made available (in whole or in part), reproduced, delivered or transmitted to any other person (other than to your professional advisers) without BNP Paribas' written consent.
+Neither the information nor any opinion contained in this material constitutes a recommendation, solicitation or offer by BNP Paribas or its affiliates to buy or sell any security, futures contract, options contract, derivative instrument, or financial instrument, nor shall it be deemed to provide investment, tax, legal, accounting or other advice and BNP Paribas has no fiduciary duty towards its recipients.
 To the extent that any transaction is subsequently entered into between the recipient and BNP Paribas, such transaction will be entered into upon such terms as may be agreed by the parties in the relevant documentation.